 I am more than 60 now

-more than the smoke of memory gone into fire
+and less than the smoke of memory gone into fire.

-more than what is left when bones splinter and change
+Less than what is left when bones splinter and become

 When not even the echo of my voice is left